 What Information Is Included in the Bill of Sale Form?

 This particular form contains applicable information to the vehicle, seller, and buyer.
-It also includes standard information constituting a valid contract, such as the warranty, which signifies the property is clear of any alternate claims.
+It also includes standard information constituting a valid contract, such as the warranty, which signifies the property is clear of any other claims.
 To be fully executed, the two parties must agree to the terms, sign, and date the form to make it binding.
 Keep in mind that some states may require the presence of a notary when signing the bill of sale, for use as documentation for registration and titling.

 Guide to Selling an All-Terrain Vehicle (ATV)